Fanletter, Please!

 Fanletter Please (Korean: 팬레터를 보내주세요) is a South Korean television series starring Choi Soo-young, Yoon Park, and Shin Yeon-woo.
 It aired on MBC TV from November 18 to 26, 2022, every Friday and Saturday at 21:50 (KST) for four episodes.

 Synopsis

 Fanletter Please tells the story of Han Kang-hee (Choi Soo-young), a top celebrity in South Korea, who faces her biggest crisis after accidentally receiving a fake fan letter sent by Bang Jeong-seok (Yoon Park) to his sick daughter in order to fulfill her wishes of getting a reply from her idol.
-It turns out that Bang Jeong-seok (Yoon Park) and Han Kang-hee (Choi Soo-young) were high school classmate in their senior years till a missunderstanding on Kang-hee part made them to not be together.
+It turns out that Bang Jeong-seok and Han Kang-hee were high school classmates in their senior year, till a misunderstanding on Kang-hee's part separated them.